 Check valves are installed on pump discharge lines and other piping that return flow is anticipated.
-They are also called non return valves because they allow flow in only one direction.
-When two or more pumps discharge line are connected to a common header, each individual pump discharge line shall have a check valve installed.
+They are also called non-return valves because they allow flow in only one direction.
+When two or more pumps discharge line is connected to a common header, each pump discharge line shall have a check valve installed.

 3.14.3 Internal Valves/Excess Flow Valves

-As per table 4.1.1 of NFPA 58, storage vessels with water storage capacity greater than 7.6m3 shall have excess flow valves installed.
-Section 6.1 requires that a storage vessel with storage capacity 4000 gallons shall be equips with internal valves.
+As per table 4.1.1 of NFPA 58, storage vessels with a water storage capacity greater than 7.6m3 shall have excess flow valves installed.
+Section 6.1 requires that a storage vessel with storage capacity 4000 gallons shall be equipped with internal valves.
 Internal valves al installed in vessels to provide shutoff of stored content from piping connections.
 Internal valves are also equipped with excess flow control capacity.
-When there is excess flow through any of the nozzle the valve regulates the flow or cut off flow.
+When there is excess flow through any of the nozzles the valve regulates the flow or cut off the flow.